DRL-Based Beam Positioning for LEO Satellite Constellations with Weighted Least Squares: Simulation Results and Analysis

 \subsection{Discussion}

-The superior performance of DQN-WLS arises from its hybrid nature, combining the adaptivity of deep reinforcement learning with the interpretability and stability of model-based estimation.
-Through interaction with the environment, the agent learns to emphasize high-SINR and geometrically diverse beams while suppressing redundant or noisy ones.
-This implicit weighting behavior, realized without explicit CSI, ensures geometric consistency and robust convergence across varying satellite–user topologies.
-Compared with fully supervised models such as LSTM-WLS, DQN-WLS attains comparable accuracy but with over 80\% lower computational cost, demonstrating its practicality for real-time onboard deployment in LEO constellations.
-The lightweight inference pipeline and small network footprint make DQN-WLS feasible for future satellite onboard processors.
+The favorable accuracy-runtime trade-off of DQN-WLS stems from its hybrid structure, combining the adaptivity of reinforcement learning with the stability and interpretability of model-based estimation.
+Through interaction with the environment, the agent learns to emphasize high-SINR and geometrically informative beams while suppressing noisy or redundant ones, and the augmented WLS solver enforces geometric consistency during localization.
+We also include supervised LSTM-based weighting (LSTM-WLS~\cite{Sbeity2023_LSTM}) as a reference that targets accuracy-optimal estimation in its supervised setting.
+In contrast, the proposed DQN-WLS is designed for CSI-free and deployment-oriented operation with low runtime overhead, which is relevant to resource-constrained LEO payload scenarios.